 4. Rally the Troops: Enlist a Crew

-Installing a greenhouse for vegetables is not a one-person job.
+Installing a DIY greenhouse kit for vegetables is not a one-person job.
 Rally up a crew to help you bring your vision to life.
 The size of the crew will depend on factors such as the greenhouse size, backyard terrain, and project requirements.